 Enquiry form could not be loaded

 The online Graduate Diploma in Law (GDL Online) is your pathway into practice.
-It is the conversion course you need to complete if you’ve completed a non-law undergraduate degree and want to undertake postgraduate legal study of the LPC or BPC.
+It is the conversion course you need to complete if you have an undergraduate degree in a non-law subject and want to study law at a postgraduate level.
 If you’re looking for a truly flexible conversion course to kick-start your route to a career as a lawyer, our supported GDL Online is the perfect solution.

 A UK undergraduate degree at level 2:2 or above in any discipline.Full requirements